KSpiliop/Fraud_Detection/README.md

 - the train dataset in XGBoost format (train),
 - the number of boosting iterations  (num_boost),
 - a watchlist with datasets information to show progress (evals),
-- the frequency of reporting (verbose_eval), here set to a high value to report only in the first and last iteration.
+- the frequency of reporting (verbose_eval), here set to no reporting at all to avoid a very lengthy output.